Chermside suburb profile

 Chermside rental market trends

-The rental market in Chermside has shown significant growth, with house rents increasing 9.1% over the past year to $600 per week, while unit rents have surged 14.4% to $595 per week.
-With its strategic location and ongoing development, Chermside continues to attract both renters and investors seeking strong returns in a vibrant suburban setting.
+The rental market in Chermside has shown moderate growth, with house rents increasing by 5.3% over the past year to $600 per week, while unit rents have seen a more significant rise of 11.6%, also reaching $600 per week.
+With its strategic location and ongoing development, Chermside continues to attract both renters and investors seeking a balanced suburban lifestyle with urban conveniences.

 Suburbs near Chermside